Prideaux John Selby: Work

-Many of the illustrations in his works were drawn from specimens in his collection.
+Lt John Atherton, was the brother of Robert Atherton of Sri Lanka.

 In addition to the above works he contributed to Jardine's Naturalist's Library the volumes on the pigeons (1835) and the parrots (1836), the latter illustrated by Edward Lear.
 He was for some time one of the editors of the Magazine of Zoology and Botany.

 His collections were sold in 1885 and became dispersed.
 The South African birds collected by Andrew Smith went to the Zoology Museum of the University of Cambridge.